 From the north, the best route is through the Little Russel.
 Your first (starboard hand) mark is the Platte Fougère Lighthouse, one mile off Guernsey's north-east tip.
 Depending on your course and the visibility, either line up the metal tower on Roustel with the squat flat Bréhon Tower (198°) or line up Bréhon with the light on St Martin's Point (208°), some two miles south of St Peter Port.

 In poor visibility use the Big Russel, which runs between Herm and Sark.
 It is two miles wide and needs no transits as its sides are clearly marked.
-At night use the white sector of Noire Pute Lighthouse as far as the Lower Heads Buoy and then turn north-west up the Little Russel to St Peter Port.
+At night use the white sector of Noire Pute Beacon as far as the Lower Heads Buoy and then turn north-west up the Little Russel to St Peter Port.

 From the west